 In the early 1900s R V Winch and Company were formed through the acquisition of Robert Ward and Company, a Victoria based commission merchant with connections to Winch through the salmon canning industry.
 (Over fishing was starting to make the salmon industry far less predictable or lucrative).
 The commission merchant was the typical Pacific-coast businessman of the time.
 He acted as broker, supplier, and insurance and shipping agent to a variety of entrepreneurs, in addition to importing and exporting on his own account.

-In 1905 he commissioned the Temple Building on Pender Street from architects Grant and Henderson.
+In 1905 he commissioned a building on West Pender Street, designed by Grant & Henderson.
 As with the first building, it’s no longer in existence; these days the 500 block on the north side of Pender Street is Conference Plaza.

 The building today is part of the Sinclair Centre